J.D. + LL.M. Joint Degree Programs

 Recognizing the increased need for specialization, Miami Law offers a wide range of options for advanced training in a complementary discipline through its J.D. + LL.M.
 Joint Degree Programs.

-Current Miami Law J.D. students who wish to apply to one of Miami Law’s Graduate Programs under the J.D. + LL.M.
-Joint Degree Program option, should contact the LL.M.
-Program of their choice directly and review individual LL.M.
-Program pages for further details.
+Current Miami Law J.D. students who wish to apply to one of Miami Law’s LL.M.
+Programs under the J.D. + LL.M.
+Joint Degree Program option should complete the Joint J.D./LL.M. application form.

 Cost of attendance information for international LL.M. students not receiving U.S. federal funding, including students on F-1 or J-1 visas, and for domestic LL.M. students can be accessed here.